sethwv/game-thumbs/README.md

 GET /nfl/chiefs/49ers/logo?style=3
 GET /mlb/yankees/redsox/logo?size=2048
 GET /nba/lakers/celtics/logo?useLight=true&logo=false
+GET /epl/arsenal/chelsea/logo?style=5
+GET /nfl/packers/bears/logo?style=6&size=1024
 ```

 **Output:** PNG image with transparent background (square, size based on `size` parameter)

+**Notes:**
-**Note:** For styles 3 and 4, the logo variant (regular or alternate) is automatically selected for best contrast against the background color.
+- For styles 3 and 4, the logo variant (regular or alternate) is automatically selected for best contrast against the background color.
 The `useLight` parameter is ignored for these styles.
+- Styles 5 and 6 require the league logo and will ignore the `logo` parameter (always treated as `true`).
+The league logo is placed on a white background on the left, with team logos following.
+- Styles 5 and 6 automatically select the best league logo variant (default or dark) based on contrast against the white background.
+- In style 5, circles overlap by up to 5% to maximize size while preventing edge clipping.

 ---